luka-bacic/wordpress-workflow/README.md

 - `root` - if you wish to move the directory where gulp is located, you change this file so every other file reference gets updated.
 Make sure to move all required files (`package.json`, `gulpfile.js`, etc.)
 - `devFiles` - the directory name where the source files are located.
 - `prodFiles` - the directory name where the production ready files are located.
-- `fileNames` - an object containing file names when gulp outputs the production files
+- `fileNames` - an object containing file names.
+These are used when gulp outputs the production files.
 - `src` - an object containing file paths for SCSS, CSS, JS, images and PHP files.

+## Including files

-## Adding the stylesheet and JavaScript files
+### Stylesheets and JavaScript

 To include the production stylesheet and JavaScript files, you need to hook into the [wp_enqueue_scripts](https://developer.wordpress.org/reference/hooks/wp_enqueue_scripts/) WordPress hook in your `functions.php`, like so:

 ```